Suvrakar/nutririon-bee-course-hub/README.md

 # nbeefull

 Nutrition bee is mainly targeted the students and professionals who are studying Nutrition science.
-I have used monolithic, 3-tier architecture for it.
+I have used monolithic, MVC 3-tier architecture for it.
 We have around active 200+ users and almost 30-50 logins daily.
 Some of the core features are beta-tested successfully and integrated.
 And the app is in production.
 Let's discuss some of the core features:
 1. Authentication: I have used PassportJS for authentication and token management.
 The library is so handy and made my task easy.
 2. Admin Panel: A separate admin panel has been made with AdminBro(AdminJS) which is an admin panel for the NodeJS app.
 I connected it with my MongoDB Database.
 3. Payment Gateway and Payment Confirmation: Users can use pay through MFS services(Bkash, Nagad, Rocket).
 After payment